kojix2/ruby-htslib/paper/ruby-htslib.md

 # Summary

-`HTSlib` is a C library for reading and writing genomic data and underlies `samtools` and `bcftools` [@Bonfield2021HTSlib;
+`HTSlib` is a C library for reading and writing genomic data that underlies `samtools` and `bcftools` [@Bonfield2021HTSlib;
-@Danecek2021SAMtools]. `hts.cr` and `ruby-htslib` make this functionality available from Crystal and Ruby.
-Both libraries support SAM/BAM/CRAM, VCF/BCF, indexed reference sequences (Faidx), Tabix files, and pileups.
+@Danecek2021SAMtools]. `hts.cr` and `ruby-htslib` make this functionality available in Crystal and Ruby, respectively.
+Both libraries support SAM/BAM/CRAM, VCF/BCF, indexed reference sequences (Faidx), Tabix-indexed files, and pileup generation.

-`ruby-htslib` uses a native Ruby C extension linked directly to the system HTSlib, whereas `hts.cr` calls HTSlib through Crystal's FFI.
+`ruby-htslib` uses a native C extension for Ruby that links directly to the system-installed HTSlib, whereas `hts.cr` calls HTSlib through Crystal's FFI.
 These libraries allow researchers and developers using Ruby or Crystal to process genomic data within their programs without invoking external command-line tools.

 # Statement of need

 Dedicated command-line tools are available for many routine genomic data processing tasks.
-Research-specific analyses may, however, need to select or aggregate records from combinations of fields, inspect records interactively, retain results in custom data structures, or integrate processing with another library.
+Research-specific analyses may, however, require selecting or aggregating records based on combinations of fields, inspecting records interactively, retaining results in custom data structures, or integrating the processing with another library.
 Such operations may not be expressible through existing command-line options and can require custom scripts or programs.
 HTSlib provides parsing, compression, and indexed access through a C API.
-Making these facilities usable from a higher-level language requires more than calling C functions: its files, headers, records, and their lifetimes must be mapped onto the language's data model.
+Using these facilities safely from a higher-level language requires more than calling C functions: HTSlib files, headers, records, and their lifetimes must be mapped onto the language's data model.

 Python, Nim, Rust, and C++ have mature HTSlib interfaces, including `pysam`, `cyvcf2`, `hts-nim`, `rust-htslib`, and `vcfpp` [@pysam; @Pedersen2017cyvcf2; @Pedersen2018htsnim; @rust_htslib;
 @Li2024vcfpp].
-These interfaces belong to their respective language ecosystems and cannot be embedded directly in Ruby or Crystal programs.
-In Ruby, `bio-samtools`, a BioRuby plugin, has provided a high-level interface for SAMtools-based alignment processing, pileups, variant analysis, and visualisation [@Goto2010BioRuby; @RamirezGonzalez2012BioSamtools;
+These interfaces belong to their respective language ecosystems and cannot be used directly in Ruby or Crystal programs.
+In Ruby, `bio-samtools`, a BioRuby plugin, has provided a high-level interface for SAMtools-based alignment processing, pileups, variant analysis, and visualization [@Goto2010BioRuby; @RamirezGonzalez2012BioSamtools;
 @Etherington2015BioSamtools2].
-In contrast, `ruby-htslib` binds the standalone HTSlib library and exposes alignment and variant files, headers, and records as building blocks for Ruby analysis programs. `hts.cr` makes the same HTSlib facilities available through Crystal's static type system and native compilation, allowing streaming bioinformatics tools to be written without implementing their processing core in a second language.
-The two libraries make HTSlib operations composable in forms suited to their respective languages.
+By contrast, `ruby-htslib` binds the standalone HTSlib library and exposes alignment and variant files, headers, and records as building blocks for Ruby analysis programs. `hts.cr` makes the same HTSlib facilities available through Crystal's FFI, static type system, and native compilation.
+This combination allows streaming bioinformatics tools to be written without implementing their processing core in a second language.
+The two libraries make HTSlib operations composable using idioms suited to their respective languages.

 # Software design

-Both libraries represent HTSlib files, headers, and records through a common record-oriented object model.
-This model manages native-resource lifetimes and distinguishes values borrowed only during iteration from values retained afterward. `Bam` represents SAM/BAM/CRAM files and `Bcf` represents VCF/BCF files; each retains its corresponding `Header`.
-A file object's `each` method yields one `Record` at a time and reuses the same object and native buffer during iteration.
-This avoids materializing the entire file and limits allocation, but a record must be copied if it is to be retained beyond iteration.
-Record fields are exposed through Ruby or Crystal methods for reading and updating, with alignment auxiliary tags and variant INFO and FORMAT fields represented as typed values.
+Both libraries represent HTSlib files, headers, and records using a shared, record-oriented object model.
+This model manages the lifetimes of native resources and distinguishes values borrowed during iteration from values that can be retained afterward. `Bam` represents SAM/BAM/CRAM files, and `Bcf` represents VCF/BCF files; each retains its corresponding `Header`.
+A file object's `each` method yields one `Record` at a time, reusing the same object and native buffer throughout the iteration.
+This approach avoids materializing the entire file and limits allocation, but a record must be copied if it is to be retained after the iterator advances.
+Record fields can be read and updated through Ruby or Crystal methods; alignment auxiliary tags and variant INFO and FORMAT fields are represented as typed values.
 Region queries and writing use the same file, header, and record objects.

-Operations with different units of access are not forced into this common model.
+Operations with different access units are not forced into this common model.
 An indexed FASTA file is represented by a `Faidx` object that retrieves reference subsequences, whereas a Tabix-indexed text file is represented by a `Tabix` object that returns rows overlapping a region.
-Rather than representing another file format, pileup is a position-oriented view derived from `Bam` and iterates over reference positions together with their overlapping alignments.
-Each file object can be opened with a block, which closes the file and releases its native resources when the block finishes.
+A pileup is not another file format but a position-oriented view derived from `Bam`; it iterates over reference positions and the alignments that overlap them.
+Each file object can be opened with a block, ensuring that the file is closed and its native resources are released when the block finishes.

-Although the libraries share this object model, the ways they expose borrowed values and retain results reflect the use of each language.
+Although the libraries share this object model, their mechanisms for exposing borrowed values and retaining results reflect the conventions of each language.
 The `ruby-htslib` C extension stores HTSlib pointers in typed Ruby objects and registers the corresponding cleanup functions with the garbage collector.
-Iteration reuses a native record buffer, whereas records and fields retained beyond iteration are copied into independent Ruby objects.
-BCF FORMAT fields can also be accessed through borrowed views of reusable buffers without copying.
-Users can therefore choose between retaining values as Ruby arrays and strings and processing borrowed values during iteration to limit allocation.
+Iteration reuses a native record buffer, whereas records and fields that must be retained are copied into independent Ruby objects.
+BCF FORMAT fields can also be accessed without copying through borrowed views of reusable buffers.
+Users can therefore choose between retaining values as Ruby arrays and strings or processing borrowed values during iteration to limit allocation.

-`hts.cr` wraps HTSlib pointers in statically typed Crystal objects and expresses the distinction between borrowed and owning data through types and block scope.
-Native buffers can be exposed as block-scoped `Slice` values or borrowed views, and primitive iterators process fields without creating intermediate arrays or strings.
-Copying only the values needed beyond iteration reduces heap allocation and garbage collection pressure.
-Together with Crystal's native compilation, this structure supports efficient record-by-record processing of HTSlib data in streaming tools.
+`hts.cr` wraps HTSlib pointers in statically typed Crystal objects and expresses the distinction between borrowed and owned data through types and block scope.
+Native buffers can be exposed as block-scoped `Slice` values or borrowed views, and primitive iterators can process fields without creating intermediate arrays or strings.
+Copying only the values needed after iteration reduces heap allocation and garbage-collection pressure.
+Together with Crystal's native compilation, this design supports efficient record-by-record processing of HTSlib data in streaming tools.

 # Performance evaluation

-To characterize the runtime overhead of the two libraries, we implemented the same workloads in C, `hts.cr`, and `ruby-htslib` and compared their throughput.
+To characterize the runtime overhead of the two libraries, we implemented equivalent workloads in C, `hts.cr`, and `ruby-htslib` and compared their throughput.
 All three implementations used HTSlib 1.22.1-51-gcd2a6f61 and ran single-threaded on Ubuntu 26.04 LTS.
-The C baseline was compiled with gcc 15.2.0 (`-O2`), `hts.cr`
+The C baseline was compiled with GCC 15.2.0 (`-O2`), `hts.cr`
 0.4.0 with Crystal 1.21.0
 (LLVM 20.1.8, `--release`), and `ruby-htslib` 0.6.0 with Ruby 4.0.6.
 The